-The City Council has adopted by reference Design Guidelines and Standards for Architecture and Site Planning and Design Guidelines and Standards for Landscaping to implement the intent of this Article, and to facilitate the preparation of SIP applications.
+The City has adopted Design Guidelines and Standards for Architecture and Site Planning and Design Guidelines and Standards for Landscaping to implement the intent of this Article, and to facilitate the preparation of SIP applications.
 Copies of both Design Guidelines and Standards are available online at the City's website, or from the Community Development Department.
-Such Design Guidelines and Standards may be amended or replaced and/or additional Design Guidelines and Standards adopted by resolution of the City Council.
-The Director and/or Planning Commission may provide a recommendation with respect to proposed additions, amendments or replacement of Design Guidelines and Standards.